 39. Remove the pass-through cover or drill an appropriate access hole and run the switch wiring through.
-Be careful to avoid moving and sharp items under the dash.
+Be careful to avoid any moving or sharp items under the dash.

 Use the Nylon Ties provided to secure the Switch Wire under the dash.